 Two key measurements of the assessment are heart rate and lung volume.
 The heart rate is recorded throughout the assessment via your heart rate monitor while the lung volume is recorded in one of two ways.
-It is recorded pre and post strength 1, cardio and strength 2 for the manual spirometer or throughout the assessment for the digital spirometer.
+It is recorded pre-strength, cardio and post-strength for the manual spirometer or throughout the assessment for the digital spirometer.
 Small advice the manual version is sufficient, so we recommend this version to start.
 In using the spirometer, we are looking for the average of ten breaths.

 The other key attributes are recording the load and reps for each strength exercise and the location or device used for cardio along with the average speed and average incline.
 It is recommended to maintain the highest possible treadmill incline while possibly increasing the speed to match.

 In performing the strength exercises, we are looking for a load matching a repetition number in the high teens to low twenties.
 Also, there is no rest between side excluding the spirometer measurement.
 For the cardio round, the goal is to find a speed matching the nasal breathing throughout the cardio portion.
-Again there is not rest following except for the lung volume measurement.
+Again there is no rest following except for the lung volume measurement.
+The Details: Why do you need to do an assessment?
+1. The training program design and adaptation needs to match the needs of the individual training to adapt to the mountain.
+2. There is a need to verify the individual has the strength and endurance to make it back down because the muscles working to take you up are the same ones preventing you from falling down the mountain, so we need to check in with them to verify they can take on the task.
+How do we design an assessment?
+1. Assessing their strength, then going through a long bout of cardio and repeating the initial assessment of strength to determine any loss of strength capacity.

 Disclaimer: Rich Rife and Mountain Fitness Research, Inc are neither physicians, healthcare providers, physical therapists nor dieticians and the information presented on this site written, in video or in audio are experimental, experiential, and exploratory in nature.
 Before beginning any diet or fitness program, you should visit your primary healthcare provider to determine your status to proceed.